zzm634/typeorm-no-arp/README.md

 ```

 `Author` contains an inverse side of a relation.
-`OneToMany` is always an inverse side of relation, and it can't exist without `ManyToOne` on the other side of the relation.
+`OneToMany` is always an inverse side of the relation, and it can't exist without `ManyToOne` on the other side of the relation.

 Now let's add the owner side of the relation into the Photo entity: